rkaczorek/arduino-pws/README.md

 - Weewx weather server

 ArduinPWS provides valuable information about weather conditions such as temperature, humidity, dewpoint, pressure, wind speed, wind direction, rain rate, solar radiation, GPS position and time.
 Additionally it can provide some basic information about rise, transit and set of the Sun, Moon and all solar planets.
-A real astronomy geek will appreciate information about current Polaris Hour Angle.
+A real astronomy geek will appreciate information about current Moon Phase and Polaris Hour Angle.

 # How to start?
 Running ArduinoPWS is quite simple but requires some linux skills.